 We've already discussed how browned butter makes anything better.
 And who doesn't like roasted marshmallows?
 Seriously, I don't think I've met anyone that doesn't.
 It's one of those things that brings us back to our childhood, sitting around the campfire with not a care in the world.

-The ingredients are the same as for traditional Rice Krispie squares – marshmallows, butter, Rice Krispies (aka puffed rice cereal) and vanilla.
-I used the Rice Krispies made with brown rice (the gluten free ones) and they turned out great.
+The ingredients in these extra-delicious rice krispie squares are the same as for traditional ones - marshmallows, butter, Rice Krispies (aka puffed rice cereal), and vanilla.
+I used the Rice Krispies made with brown rice (the gluten-free ones) and they turned out great.
 What makes this recipe different is what you do with the ingredients.

 Instead of just melting the butter, you brown it.
 It adds a rich, toasted flavor that is just so, so good.
 After it's done, pour it into a bowl that is large enough to mix all the ingredients in.
 Add the vanilla to the butter - it won't really mix, but that's okay.

 Now the other curveball that makes these squares so much better - instead of just melting the marshmallows, roast them under the broiler.
 Put the oven rack to the very top, line a baking sheet with parchment, and put the marshmallows on the sheet.

 Roast the marshmallows under the broiler.
 Don't even think about multitasking and starting to do something else, because these roast very quickly, and if they do get burnt, there is no saving them.